 Trailer lights should comply with federal and/or local regulations.
-For assistance in hooking up trailer lights, contact a NISSAN dealer.
+For assistance in hooking up trailer lights, contact a NISSAN dealer or reputable trailer dealer.
 Vehicles equipped with the optional trailer tow package are equipped with a 7-pin trailer harness connector.
 If your trailer is equipped with a flat 4-pin connector, an adapter will be needed to connect the trailer lights to the vehicle.
 Adapters are available at auto parts stores and hitch retailers.